sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/09-protect-data.md

 3. Utilize TLS connections for all connectivity between a client and external-facing, HTTP-based services
 4. Ensure the TLS connections do not fall back to insecure or unencrypted communication
 5. Turn off older protocols to avoid protocol downgrade attacks
+6. Do not offer HTTP.
+Disable both HTTP and SSL compression
-6. Utilize a single standard TLS implementation with (preferably the latest) secure version of TLS
+7. Utilize a single standard TLS implementation with (preferably the latest) secure version of TLS
-7. Ensure the TLS connections are configured appropriately to validate certificates received before communicating and checking revocation status
+8. Ensure the TLS connections are configured appropriately to validate certificates received before communicating and checking revocation status

 #### References